nishikasingh31/Handwritten-Digit-Classification-using-CNN/README.md

-I implemented the project using Python with TensorFlow and Keras for building the CNN model.
+The project is implemented using Python with TensorFlow and Keras for building the CNN model.
 The dataset used was MNIST, which consists of 28x28 grayscale images of handwritten digits (0-9).
 The approach involved:

 Data Preprocessing: Normalization and reshaping of images for better model performance.
 Model Architecture: Designed a CNN with multiple convolutional and pooling layers, followed by fully connected layers for classification.